-Importance of cultural differences in health care settings
+Importance of cultural differences in healthcare settings

-- Cultural factors may influence the way individuals: - Define and evaluate situations. - Seek help for problems. - Present their problems, situations, and information to others. - Respond to interventions and service plans. - Cultural awareness helps you modify your behaviors to respond to the needs of others while maintaining a professional level of respect and objectivity.
+- Cultural factors may influence the way people: - Define and evaluate situations. - Seek help for problems. - Present their problems, situations, and information to others. - Respond to interventions and service plans. - Cultural awareness helps you modify your behaviors to respond to the needs of others while maintaining a professional level of respect and objectivity.